jaysoo/nx-react-book/manuscript/chapter2.md

 The `--directory` option allows us to group our libraries by nesting them under their parent directory.
 In this case the library is created in the `libs/books/feature` folder.
 It is aliased to `-d`.

 The `--appProject` option lets Nx know that we want to make our feature library to be routable inside the specified application.
-This option is not needed, but it is useful because Nx will do three things for us.
-It is aliased to `-a`.
+This option is useful because Nx will do three things for us.

 1. Update `apps/bookstore/src/app/app.tsx` with the new route.
 2. Update `apps/bookstore/src/main.tsx` to add `BrowserRouter` if it does not exist yet.